-The Interim Federal Health Program (IFHP) provides limited, temporary, taxpayer-funded coverage of health-care benefits to resettled refugees, refugee claimants and certain others who are not eligible for provincial or territorial health insurance.
+The Interim Federal Health Program (IFHP) provides limited, temporary coverage of health-care benefits to resettled refugees, refugee claimants, rejected refugee claimants and certain others who are not eligible for provincial or territorial health insurance.

 Statement of the scope of this document

-The purpose of this document is to set out the policies of the Interim Federal Health Program.
-This document is aimed at IFHP beneficiaries, providers and the public and may be amended from time to time.
+The purpose of this document is to inform IFHP beneficiaries, health-care providers and the public of the policies of the Interim Federal Health Program.

 1. Purpose and scope of the IFHP

-The primary purpose of this program is to provide limited, temporary coverage of health-care costs for specific groups of people including protected persons, refugee claimants, rejected refugee claimants, and certain persons detained under the Immigration and Refugee Protection Act during their period of ineligibility for provincial or territorial health insurance.
+The primary purpose of this program is to provide limited, temporary coverage of health-care costs for specific groups of people, such as protected persons (including resettled refugees), refugee claimants, rejected refugee claimants and certain persons detained under the Immigration and Refugee Protection Act during their period of ineligibility for provincial or territorial health insurance.

-In addition to this primary purpose, the program helps to protect public health and public safety and to provide coverage that is not more generous than what Canadians receive through government-funded benefit programs.
+In addition to this primary purpose, the program helps to protect the health and safety of beneficiaries and Canadians.

-The IFHP is not intended to cover all migrants who are not covered by provincial or territorial health insurance plans or programs.
+The IFHP is not intended to cover all migrants in Canada who are not covered by provincial or territorial health insurance plans or programs.
 It is also not intended to provide pre-departure services to all migrants coming to Canada.

 The IFHP is intended to provide coverage on an interim basis.